 Weep holes help to prevent moisture damage and are necessary for the structural integrity of your brick house.
 Unfortunately, they are also a very common point of entry for mice and rats.

-Other pests can also use them to gain entry, like snakes, scorpions, lizards, bees, wasps, and spiders.
+Other pests can also use the weep holes in bricks to gain entry, like snakes, scorpions, lizards, bees, wasps, and spiders.
 So to keep mice out of your house, you have to find a way to cover up your weep holes.

 But you don’t want to fill them in, because then your walls will be susceptible to damage.